 Routine Wheel Alignment Maintenance

 Having a wheel alignment performed roughly every 8,000 - 11,000 km is recommended, though your vehicle's owner's manual should have recommendations for your specific model.
 You should also align your vehicle any time you purchase new tires, but if you drive over rough terrain you may need to align them more frequently.
 At Allan's Alignment & Frame Service in Winnipeg, our team of mechanics will inspect your vehicle closely and perform either a front wheel or 4-wheel alignment, depending on the vehicle.
-Call us today to schedule a wheel alignment appointment in Winnipeg.
+Call us today to schedule your appointment for a wheel alignment in Winnipeg.